Rudy Gestede: Middlesbrough

 On 2 January 2017, Aston Villa accepted a bid from Premier League club Middlesbrough for Gestede, reported to be in the region of £6m.
 He officially signed for the club on 4 January 2017.
 Gestede made his debut for the club and his top-level return in a 0–0 draw against Watford on 14 January 2017.
 He scored his first goal for the club in a 3–1 defeat against Manchester United on 19 March 2017.
-On 21 August 2017, Middlesbrough rejected a £6 million pound bid for the player from Leeds United.
+On 21 August 2017, Middlesbrough rejected a £6 million bid for the player from Leeds United.

 He picked up an injury in September 2017, after picking up a dead leg which required surgery after a bleed.
 He returned from the injury on 2 December 2017 against Bristol City, he picked up another injury which almost ended his season when he fractured his ankle against Hull City in February 2018.
-He returned on 15 May 2018 for Middlesbrough as a second half substitute in the Championship Playoff Semi Final second leg against Aston Villa.
+He returned on 15 May 2018 for Middlesbrough as a second-half substitute in the Championship Playoff Semi Final second leg against Aston Villa.

-He was released after the club refused to extend his contract beyond 30 June 2020, along with teammate Daniel Ayala.
+Gestede was released by Middlesbrough on 30 June 2020, after previously refusing to play the remaining games of the 2019–20 season.

 Melbourne Victory

 On 25 November 2020 Melbourne Victory announced that they had signed Gestede.
 He was quoted as saying “I am extremely pleased to have signed with Melbourne Victory for this season, after speaking with the club, in particular Grant Brebner, I was very impressed with the vision they outlined around the brand of football they want to play and the role they want me to play.”

-In his debut season with the Victory, Gestede made 18 appearances, finishing with 5 goals and 2 assists; alongside Jake Brimmer and Elvis Kamsoba, Gestede finished as Melbourne Victory's joint top goalscorer for the 2020-21 season.
+In his debut season with the Victory, Gestede made 18 appearances, finishing with 5 goals and 2 assists; alongside Jake Brimmer and Elvis Kamsoba, Gestede finished as Melbourne Victory's joint top goalscorer for the 2020–21 season.

 Panetolikos

-After a poor season at Melbourne Victory, he signed a 2-year deal for Greek club Panetolikos, but he only played 3 games (all in the starting eleven) and scored just one goal.
+After a season at Melbourne Victory, he signed a 2-year deal for Greek club Panetolikos, but he played 3 games (all in the starting eleven) and scored one goal.

 Esteghlal

 On 30 October 2021, Gestede signed for Esteghlal on a two-year contract.
 He was given shirt number 39.
 Six days later, he made his debut for the club in a 1–1 draw against Fajr Sepasi.
 On 24 December, he scored his first goal for the club in a 3–0 victory against Shahr Khodro.
 On 17 March 2022, he scored 2 minutes after coming on as a substitute in a match against Persepolis, becoming Esteghlal's first non-Iranian player to score in the Tehran Derby.
 He left the club after his first season following his contract termination by mutual consent.

+He announced his retirement a year later.